refractionPOINT/lce_doc/docs/sensor_commands.md

                 disabled
 ```

+### restart
+The special command `restart` can be used to tell the LimaCharlie agent to re-initialize.
+This is usually only useful when
+dealing with cloned sensor IDs in combination with the remote deletion of the identity file on disk.

 ## File (and Registry) Integrity Monitoring

 FIM rules are not persistent.
 This means that once an asset restarts, the rules